Information for coordinators

 Dear EDJC Coordinator,

-We are pleased to inform you about the central theme of the next edition of the European Days of Jewish Culture 2022 festival, which will be: RENEWAL.
+We are pleased to inform you about the central theme of the next edition of the European Days of Jewish Culture 2023 festival, which will be:

-More information and processes will be added to this page soon.
+Read on to find important dates, processes and resources for organising an EDJC 2023 activity.
+More information will be added to this page soon.
 For any questions or information please do not hesitate to contact us at firstname.lastname@example.org.

 To keep up to date with organisational news from the EDJC please subscribe through the following form if you haven’t already done so:

 Create a design for the poster of this edition that will be used by the whole network of institutions organising activities.
 You can win a trip to the EDJC kick-off in Brussels!

 3. Attend to the EDJC Organisers & Coordinators Meeting

 This year we are holding the Organisers & Coordinators Meeting in person again!
 It will be held on February 22nd and 23rd, 2023 in Paris, so please save the dates to attend.
 Places are limited, so we encourage you to register as soon as possible.

 4. Download the text about Memory

 Download the inspirational text to start exploring Memory and thinking about your activities for the EDJC.